Capsicum whitefly

 - Adults prefer to feed on new shoots.

-- Can infest leaves, fruit, flowers and stems.
+- Adults and nymphs can infest leaves, fruit, flowers and stems.

-- Leaves show large amounts of white, waxy material or sooty mould.
+- Infested leaves show large amounts of white, waxy material or sooty mould.

 Plant damage

-As with other whitefly species, adults and nymphs pierce plants with their mouthparts to feed on sap.
+As with other whitefly species, adults and nymphs pierce plants with their mouthparts to feed on sap, causing direct feeding damage on leaves and young shoots.
+Heavy infestations can cause leaf chlorosis, leaf wilting and premature defoliation.

 May be confused with

-Some aphids and mealybugs also produce large quantities of honeydew when feeding, which may resemble the cottony and waxy filaments produced by capsicum whitefly.
+Some aphids and mealybugs also produce large quantities of honeydew when feeding, and this may resemble the cottony and waxy filaments produced by capsicum whitefly.

 Distribution